How Long Should You Wait Before Sealing Your Concrete Driveway?

 The steps required to seal your new concrete driveway are not always something everyone can do on their own.
 Our Houston concrete contractors can include driveway sealing as part of your new driveway installation so you will not have to worry about doing it the first time.

-If there is staining or any other issues, we will take care of resolving these prior to applying sealant.
+If there is staining or any other issues, our team will take care of any necessary driveway repair before applying sealant.
 Not to mention, we already have access to the equipment and sealants required to seal your driveway.

 Common Mistakes People Make When Sealing Their Driveways

-Another mistake people make is not cleaning their driveway before applying the sealant.
+Another mistake people make when sealing old concrete is not cleaning their driveway before applying the sealant.
 When dirt, dust, and other types of debris are trapped under the sealant, it affects the performance of the concrete.
 Leaves are especially notorious for staining concrete if they are not cleaned off ahead of time.

-Another issue that arises is when choosing the right sealant.
-If you do not select the right one, it may not provide the right protection you require for your new concrete driveway.
+Another issue that arises is when choosing the right sealant for an old concrete driveway.
+If you do not select the right one, it may not provide the right protection you require for your concrete driveway.
 For instance, if you just apply a glossy sealant, it may not have stain protection.

 Last, not caring for your driveway after it is sealed can be a common mistake.
 The sealant does eventually wear off and need to be reapplied.
 If sealant is not reapplied at the right intervals, the concrete is no longer protected.